rkrenzler/ose-piping-library/README.md

 # OSE Piping library #
 This project contains FreeCAD macros to create various pipe, tee, and elbow fittings.
 It is made for [Open Source Ecology](http://opensourceecology.org).
 The project is a very early experemental state.
+# Project is discontinued
+This project is discontinued.
+The macros are moved to OSE-piping-workbench.

 ## Installation ##
 Linux: